 Important: Before you download the CernVM, note that the imported settings may not always work on your host machine.
 Please see Issues and Limitations or the CMS guide to troubleshooting if you encounter any problems with booting the VM.

 Next download the CMS-specific CernVM image as OVA file from: CMS VM Image for 2011 CMS Open Data.
-It is recommended using the version "CMS-OpenData-1.5.2".
+It is recommended using the version "CMS-OpenData-1.5.3".
 This VM Image can be used for data from 2011 and 2012 (for data from 2010 follow the instruction in CMS 2010 Virtual Machines: How to install).

 By double clicking the downloaded file, VirtualBox imports the image with ready-to-run settings.
 In VirtualBox version 6, you need to unselect "import disks as VDI" on the initial import screen.
 Then, you launch the CMS-specific CernVM, which boots into the graphical user interface and sets up the CMS environment.
 Be patient, it will take a while.

 The validation procedure tests that the CMS environment is installed and operational on your virtual machine, and that you have access to the CMS Open Data files.
 You may skip this step if you want, and head straight to Getting Started with CMS data.
 However, these steps give you a quick introduction to the CMS environment.

-In the "CMS-OpenData-1.5.2" VM, open a terminal from the "CMS Shell" icon from the desktop (only if using the other VM versions, "CMS-Open-Data-1.2.0" or "CMS-Open-Data-1.3.0", open a terminal with the X terminal emulator from an icon bottom-left of the VM screen, in "CMS-OpenData-1.5.1" this will open a shell with an operating system incompatible with the CMS software release to be used).
+In the "CMS-OpenData-1.5.3" VM, open a terminal from the "CMS Shell" icon from the desktop (note that the X terminal emulator from an icon bottom-left of the VM screen opens a shell with an operating system incompatible with the CMS software release to be used).

 Execute the following command; this command builds the local release area (the directory structure) for CMSSW, and only needs to be run once (note that it may take a while):